Home » Course » Entree » Soba Miso Soup + Roasted Vegetables

 Here is everything you will need:

-• 100% soba noodles – My favorite are these King Soba Noodles or Eden Buckwheat Noodles from Amazon (affiliate links).
+• 100% soba noodles – My favorites are these King Soba Noodles or Eden Buckwheat Noodles from Amazon (affiliate links).

 top down view of roasted veggies on a baking sheet.